tars/tars/README.md

 Main folder of project is markup.
 There are modules, scss-files and templates of pages.
 Even module is a part of page, for example — «header».
 Even module has it's own temaplte, scss-files, js and images.
-In root directory of markup there are templates of pages.
+There are templates of pages in root directory of markup.
 To create new page just create new file with the name of the page.

-Modules have to been included into the pages templates.
-Also modules colud include other modules.
+Modules have to be included into the pages templates.
+Also modules could include other modules.

 Main commands